tmtsoftware/esw/docs/src/main/technical/sequencemanager/sequence-manager.md

 Sequence Manager support multiple APIs which allows to configure for an observing mode, cleanup after observation is done etc.

-Flow for configuration of observing mode is descriobed below:
+Flow for configuration of observing mode is described below:

 ### GetAgentStatus
 This API allows to show status of TMT ecosystem components (agents, sequence components and sequencers).